codersbeyondborders/inclusive-travel-agent/README.md

 ### Programmatic Access

 Below is an example of interacting with the agent as a server using Python.
-Try it under the travel-concierge directory:
+Try it under the inclusive-travel-agent directory:

 First, establish a quick development API server for the travel_concierge package.
 ```bash